Max-7777/double-decryptable-ciphers/README.md

 <br>

-The original sentence didn't look like it was an encrypted message hiding a secret but it was.
+The original sentence didn't look like it was an encrypted message but it was.
 It's kind of like hiding in plain sight.
 Hiding the secret message in a seemingly normal, unencrypted sentence.

 <br>